-The PowerPoint slides for the lectures and all class material will be posted on the course's Sakai website: https://sakai.rutgers.edu
+The PowerPoint slides for the lectures and all class material will be posted on the course's Canvas site.
+I will also post additional readings there.

 Academic Honesty

 The rights of students will be protected to ensure that course grading is related to competence in the subject matter.
 If cheating is detected, it will be prosecuted to the limit allowed by University policies.